← All varieties

 Origin/History

-Prévost, who died at Rouen in 1849, wrote of this pear that he considered it identical with the Présent Royal de Naples, which it is said obtained its name from the fact that the King of Naples, about the end of the eighteenth century, sent a number of these pears to Prince Charles of Wurttemberg to remind him to forward a promised white stag.
+A foreign variety (Downing; Elliott).
+Prévost, who died at Rouen in 1849, considered it identical with the Present royal de Naples, which is said to have obtained its name from the fact that the King of Naples, about the end of the eighteenth century, sent a number of these pears to Prince Charles of Wurttemberg to remind him to forward a promised white stag (Hedrick).
+Highly esteemed by some persons (Downing).
+Has been classed by error by some as a Pound pear (Hedrick).

 Tree

-Tree vigorous, with long branches.
-Young wood dull brown, with white oblong specks.
+Vigorous, with long branches.
+Young wood dull brown, with white oblong specks (Downing).
+Other tree characteristics not described in source.

 Fruit

-Cavity: Little or no depression at the stem (Downing).
+Cavity: Little or no depression (Downing).
+Not otherwise described.

-Skin: Greenish yellow, dotted and patched with russet (Downing).
-Hedrick similarly describes it as greenish-yellow, covered with patches and dots of brown russet.
-Elliott describes the color as gray and green spotted.
+Skin: Greenish yellow, dotted and patched with russet (Downing); greenish-yellow, covered with patches and dots of brown russet (Hedrick); gray and green spotted (Elliott); yellow (Thomas).

 Season